HMS Thetis (N25): As HMS Thunderbolt

 A further mission to Tripoli harbour took place on 18 January.
-This was to prevent the Axis using blockships to neutralize Tripoli harbour, which was about to be occupied by the British Eighth Army.
+This was to prevent the Axis using blockships to neutralise Tripoli Harbour, which was about to be occupied by the British Eighth Army.

 On 20 February 1943, Thunderbolt shelled the Albanian sailboat Villanzen Veli off Bari.
 The British submarine was forced to dive and escape by the combined fire of the Italian auxiliary cruiser Brindisi and a coastal battery, while the sailboat only received light damage.

 Thunderbolt was sunk on 14 March 1943 off Sicily by the Italian corvette Cicogna, which had detected her and attacked with depth charges.
 Thunderbolt sank in 1350 m of water, with the loss of all hands.

 Appearance in the media

-The 1950 film Morning Departure, directed by Roy Ward Baker, was based on a stage play of the same name by Kenneth Woollard that itself was based on the loss of HMS Thetis (N25).
+The 1950 film Morning Departure, directed by Roy Ward Baker, was based on a stage play of the same name by Kenneth Woollard that itself was based on the loss of HMS Thetis.
 The play was very popular at the time the film was made.
 Besides being presented on stage in several theatres in Britain, it had already been made as a live TV play by the BBC, first on 1 December 1946.
 The film starred John Mills and Richard Attenborough and was the feature film debut of Michael Caine.
-The actor James Hayter, who was a relative of one of the Naval Officers who died in HMS Thetis, Commander Reginald Hayter RN, plays the cook A/B Higgins in the film.
+The actor James Hayter, who was a relative of one of the naval officers who died in HMS Thetis, Commander Reginald Hayter RN, plays the cook A/B Higgins in the film.
 It features the accidental sinking of a British submarine, HMS Trojan, when on exercise.
 The submarine detonates an unexploded mine from World War Two and sinks to the seabed after several compartments are flooded due to the explosion, killing the majority of the submarine's crew.
 Of the surviving crew in a watertight compartment, eight are able to escape through the gun hatch and conning tower using the only available breathing apparatus.
 The remaining crew wait for the submarine to be salvaged.
 This is eventually abandoned due to bad weather and they perish.

 The cause of the loss of Thetis – flooding due to both inner and outer torpedo hatches being open to the sea – was used in the 1968 film Ice Station Zebra, where the character played by Patrick McGoohan describes a method of sabotaging a submarine by blocking the tube test cocks, fooling a torpedoman into believing the outer hatch was closed.
 How it got open in the movie without displaying on the appropriate indicator boards was avoided.